-On this page, you can find updates from the events that took place in schools for GEW 2013, with cooperation from the Entrepreneurship for Kids Program.
+On this page, you can find updates from the events that took place in the schools during GEW 2013, with the encouragement of Entrepreneurship for Kids Program.

-The Tze'elon school, which teaches entrepreneurship and leadership, announced Global Entrepreneurship Week far in advance, and a countdown banner was hung at the school's entrance.
+The Tze'elon school, which educates for entrepreneurship and leadership, announced the GEW in advance, and a countdown banner was hung at the school's entrance.

-Global Entrepreneurship Week opened on 15.11.2013 with a school-wide ceremony attended by all of the students, parents, teachers, the Director of the Education Council and the school monitor.
+This week was opened on 15.11.2013 with a school ceremony, attended by all of the students, parents, teachers, the Director of the Education Council and the school supervisor.

-The ceremony featured a greeting from the principal, Ronit Barel, words from the school monitor, Victoria Aziel, and from the chairman of the parent's council, Shuly Shtern.
-Afterward, the school band performed for the guests.
+The ceremony featured a greeting from the principal, Ronit Barel, words from the school supervisor, Victoria Aziel, and from the chairman of the parent's council, Shuly Shtern.
+Afterward, the school band performed in front of the guests.

-Hadar Cohen Harel, a teacher, along with the school's staff, prepared for the opening day, during which the school hosted different stations, each explaining different projects.
+Hadar Cohen Harel, a teacher, along with the school's staff, prepared for the opening day.
+On this day, various stations were held throughout the school explaining the various projects.
 Each student chose a project to take part in throughout the year.

 Representatives from each class explained the projects.

-View a presentation about the preparations for Global Entrepreneurship Week at the Tze'elon school, and the meaning of the week.
+A presentation about the GEW at the Tze'elon school, and the meaning of the week.